You are here

 .
 For example, if your username wass1234567

-. - Staff: Staff may additionally use a remote desktop server named
+. - Staff: Staff can also use a remote desktop server called

 staff.xrdp.inf.ed.ac.uk